jakroth/mega65_OS/README.md

 This is a rudimentary operating system for the Mega65 (a modern offshoot of the Commodore 64).

-Built for the topic Operating Systems in 2019.
+Built for the topic Operating Systems in 2019 at Flinders University.

 Uses the Kick-C compiler and the xmega65 emulator.
 Both need to be installed to run these files.